bmaddry/Data_Analytics_Portfolio/README.md

 ### Credit Card Fraud Classification
 **Code:**

-**Description:** Machine Learning models is used in this project to accurately predict cases of credit card fraud.
+**Description:** Machine Learning models are used in this project to accurately predict cases of credit card fraud.
 The training dataset has roughly 285,000 transactions, and just 0.17% of these transactions are fraudulent.
 When building the models, a logistic regression GLM is first used to provide a baseline, before switching to Random Forests and XGBoost.
 F1, Precision and Recall are both used as evaluation criteria, as the True Positive Rate and False Positive Rate are both important in this dataset.

 **Skills:** Random Forests, XGBoost, Data Cleaning, Feature Engineering, Class Imbalance Handling, Grid Search